Phouoibi: Namesakes

-In 1979, two new rice high-yield varieties, Phouoibi (KD6-2-1) and Punshi (KD6-18-7) were developed by the Manipur State Rice Research Center, Wangbal.
+In 1979, two new rice high-yield varieties, Phouoibi (KD6-2-1) and Punshi (KD6-18-7), were developed by the Manipur State Rice Research Center, Wangbal.
 After these rice varieties became available, they were planted in 75 percent of high-yield rice growing areas.
 Phouoibi matures in 135 days.
 These rice varieties are more likely to be affected by insects than local varieties like Phourel and Moirang Phou.

-Ima Keithel (Mothers' Market), the world's only women-run market, has three major building complexes.
-Phouoibi Ima Keithel is the Complex Number 3, preceded by Leimarel Sidabi Ima Keithel (Complex Number 1) and Imoinu Ima Keithel (Complex Number 2).
-This 500 years old market is in the center of Imphal, the metropolis of Manipur.
+Ima Keithel (Mothers' Market), the world's only market run by women, has three major building complexes.
+Phouoibi Ima Keithel isComplex Number 3, preceded by Leimarel Sidabi Ima Keithel (Complex Number 1) and Imoinu Ima Keithel (Complex Number 2).
+This 500 years old market is in the center of Imphal, the main city of the State of Manipur.